X

 companies Oliver and John Deere.
 When I was a little boy he was

-employed by Bull Stewart, the distributor of the new Ford Tractor,
+employed by Bull Stewart, distributor of the new Ford Tractor,

 which attempted to replace the traditional massive weight of the